Mah159/waste-classifier-app/README.md

 Future improvements:
 - Augment or balance the dataset with more non-biodegradable examples.

+Updated Stats after using custom model:

+Training loss steadily decreased from 0.59 to 0.12.

+Validation loss also decreased consistently, indicating minimal overfitting.

+Accuracy over Epochs

+Training accuracy improved from 70% to 97%.

+Validation accuracy reached about 91%—a strong indicator of generalization.

+780 biodegradable images were correctly classified

+217 non_biodegradable were correctly classified

+Misclassifications have decreased compared to earlier results

+Biodegradable:

+Precision: 0.90

+Recall: 0.87

+F1 Score: 0.88

+Non-biodegradable:

+Precision: 0.66

+Recall: 0.71

+F1 Score: 0.68

+This shows notable improvement in non-biodegradable classification compared to previous results.

 The next step was the create a User Interface in Gradio.
 Its code has been given in the file app.py.
 The website link was hence generated in colab.